We also have a policy on management of credit-reporting information which is available here.

 Unless unusual circumstances apply, we should provide access to you within 30 days of the request.

-We also aim to ensure that your personal information is accurate, up to date and complete.
+We also aim to make sure that your personal information is accurate, up to date and complete.
 Amendment of personal information will be conducted upon written or verbal request from you.
 You can contact us on 1300 795 695 or write to The Privacy Officer to do this.

 We are committed to the protection of your privacy and personal information.
-Complaints you may have about your personal information can be lodged by using the contact details above.
+To lodge complaints about your personal information, you can use the contact details above.

 You also have the right under the Privacy Act to make a complaint to the Information Commissioner.